 To advance the commitment of the University of Toronto to the principles of equity, diversity and inclusion, the University established an institutional table to identify and address islamophobia impacting the university community.
-Years later, this institutional table has now evolved into the Anti-Islamophobia Community Working Group (AICWG).
-The purpose of the AICWG is to provide strategic recommendations on an ongoing basis to the University on initiatives that address systemic and attitudinal barriers and advances institutional spaces that foster a sense of community and belonging for the diverse communities of Muslim students, staff, faculty and librarians.
+Years later, this institutional table has now evolved into the Anti-Islamophobia Working Group (AIWG).
+The purpose of the AIWG is to provide strategic recommendations on an ongoing basis to the University on initiatives that address systemic and attitudinal barriers and advances institutional spaces that foster a sense of community and belonging for the diverse communities of Muslim students, staff, faculty and librarians.

-Purpose / Role of Anti-Islamophobia Community Working Group
+Purpose / Role of Anti-Islamophobia Working Group

 - Make recommendations and/or provide key information and materials to the VP portfolios of Human Resources & Equity, and various Vice-Provostial portfolios, where relevant.